volumio/docs/docs/00_User_Manual/04_Volume_Control_and_audio_quality.md

 ### How to get the best sound _and_ Volume Control
 Volumio can detect if your DAC has a Hardware Mixer, and enable it automatically.
 If your DAC does not support it, Volumio will allow you to enable the software mixer.
-To change this behaviour you can go to Playback Options -> Volume Settings:
+To change this behaviour:
+ * go to Playback Options -> Volume Settings

-Select the Mixer Type:
+ * Select the Mixer Type:
    * None = No volume control
    * Software = Volume control but loss of Audio Quality
    * Hardware = Best of both worlds, provides ability to change volume without loss of quality